Second International Workshop on

 Graphs (UKG)

-co-located with 21st International Conference on Semantic Systems
+co-located with 22nd International Conference on Semantic Systems (SEMANTiCS 2026)

 Call for paper